N-Town Plays: Format

-The Mystery Plays tell the story of mankind as seen through the eyes of a person from the Middle Ages.
+The Mystery Plays tell stories from the Bible as seen through the eyes of a person from the Middle Ages.
 The plays are usually set between the birth of Christ and his crucifixion.
 The plays were written in middle English, the language of the ordinary people of that time.
 These guild productions flourished over 200 years in English cities until Cromwell and the Protestant Reformation ended the tradition.